dmlc/parameter_server/docker/README.md

  ./upload_s3.sh ../example/linear/ctr/eval_online.conf s3://qicongc-dev-bucket-ps/config/eval_online.conf
 ```

 Then your local config files given at 1st argument will be uploaded to the s3 paths given at 2nd argument and automatically granted public-read permission.
-Config file is different from data file, usually you want to change it frequently, so you may feel annoyed to use console update it and make it public again and again.
-This script will do all this for you.
+Config file is different from data file that usually you want to change it frequently.
+So you may feel annoyed to use aws console to update it and make it public again and again.
+This script will do all these things for you.

 Till now things about amazonec2 cloud are done.
 Let's launch our application.